 The HIP provides a high-deductible health plan and an account styled like a health savings account called a POWER Account to uninsured adults including low-income custodial parents and caretaker relatives of Medicaid and Children's Health Insurance program (CHIP) children and uninsured non-custodial parents and childless adults.
 Participation in HIP is voluntary, but all enrollees will be required to receive medical care through the high deductible health plans and POWER Accounts.
 Enrollees must also make specified contributions to their POWER Accounts as a condition of continued enrollment.
 These accounts will be used by enrollees to pay for the cost of health care services until the deductible is reached; however, preventive services up to a maximum amount will be exempt from this requirement.
 Once the deductible has been met, the health plan will provide coverage for medical services up to an annual maximum amount.
-Eligible individuals who have certain high-risk conditions will be enrolled in the Enhanced Services Plan (ESP), a separate care delivery mechanism managed by the Indiana Comprehensive Health Insurance Association (ICHIA), the state's high-risk pool.

 HIP offers the following coverage: